cakephp/docs/en/views.rst

 extension of .ctp (CakePHP Template).
 These files contain all the presentational logic needed to get the data it received from the controller in a format that is ready for the audience you’re serving to.
-If you'd prefer to using a templating language like Twig, or Smarty, a subclass of View will bridge your templating language and CakePHP
+If you'd prefer using a templating language like Twig, or Smarty, a subclass of View will bridge your templating language and CakePHP